zafarahmed66/rasterex/docs/RxSDK_for_Server/RxPrint/theRxPrinter3dObject.md

 ### SetPlane

 Defines the specified clipping plane.
 The plane index must be an integer between 0 and 5.
-See [Appendix D](#appendix-d) for more information about the four coefficients.

 #### Syntax